What is insulin resistance? Why call it "Diabesity"?

 How do we Reverse Insulin Resistance/Diabesity?

 Eat vegetables, protein and good fat.
 Get your carbohydrates from vegetables.
-Fruit contains sugar, especially if juiced.
+Fruit is loaded with sugar, especially if juiced.
 Eat whole fruit in limited amounts.
 Avoid dried fruit.
 They are basically concentrated sugar.

 Exercise, preferably high intensity interval training.
 Build muscle with resistance training.

 Get off the Carbs and off the Couch!!

 Try Time Restricted Feeding/Fasting.
 We see the best results in those who restrict their good food intake to an 8 hour window each day, drinking only water or unsweetened beverages for the other 16 hours.
 For more information about this approach we recommend Youtube videos by Jason Fung and his books “The Obesity Code” and “The Diabetes Code.”
 You can also get a wealth of information from his blog at Intensive Dietary Management about the science behind fasting.

 Finally, commit to being measured for your results, every 1-2 weeks when starting and at least every 1-2 months to stay on track.
 Being accountable is key, and seeing results perpetuates the process.
 We call it the M&M’s: Measure & Motivate & Maintain Momentum

 Supplements and Medications for Insulin Resistance and Stubborn Visceral Fat